 Around six pounds is the retinue of solidly "all around" backcountry ski boots.
-This is roughly the same as the Dynafit Hoji Pro Tour, the Scarpa Maestrale RS, and the Best Buy La Sportiva Spectre 2.0.
+This is roughly the same as many proven and established boot models.
 With these other boots, though, you get either finicky use or poorer downhill ski performance.
 Just because we go on and on about the performance to weight ratio of the Zero G Tour Pro, don't overlook the efficiency gains of going even lighter.
-For the most physically demanding missions you can drop a pound off each foot with the Top Pick Scarpa Alien RS.
-Downhill style will change, but uphill efficiency will increase even further.

-At this weight no boots ski downhill better.
-Tack on a few ounces for the Dynafit Hoji Pro Tour and you get real, noticeable, but small improvement in downhill performance.
-The "Hoji Lock" system at the cuff seals things up tighter than any other touring boot system on the market.
+At this weight, no boots ski downhill better.
+Tack on a few ounces for certain models and you get real, noticeable, but small improvement in downhill performance.
 This bump in performance is real but not huge.
 Some might not notice it at all.
 And it comes at the cost of weight and some fiddle factor.
-To do better than the Hoji and Tecnica boots you need to tack on at least a half pound a foot.
-The Atomic Hawx Ultra XTD 120 skis a little smoother, while the Top Pick Lange XT Freetour 130 almost replicates resort all mountain boot performance.

 Comfort and Fit